Nay Harris, headshot via Editor, 12:54:36 AM 1/19/2022

 Discipline

-Playwright, Librettist, Poet, Actor
+Playwright, Librettist, Poet, Lyricist

 Resume